-This manual is a user's guide to OS/32 Automatic Interactive Debugging System (AIDS), a user-oriented assembly level debugging program intended for Perkin-Elmer 32-bit processors. introduces basic functions, features, environment, address conventions and the directive syntax of OS/32 AIDS.
-Chapter presents the various format option characters that are to be used the directives.
+This manual is a user's guide to OS/32 Automatic Interactive Debugging System (AIDS), a user-oriented assembly level debugging program intended for Perkin-Elmer 32-bit processors.
+Chapter 1 introduces basic functions, features, environment, address conventions and the directive syntax of OS/32 AIDS.
+Chapter 2 presents the various format option characters that are to be used within the directives.
 Chapter 3 covers the directives that are operational within OS/32 AIDS.
-Operating instructions, procedures and error messages are discussed in Chapter Appendixes A and B summarize OS/32 AIDS commands and present dump formats, respectively. sample Appendix C provides information regarding code compatible machine (CCM) support.
-Features of the OS/32 AIDS program that have been changed for CCM along with discussions of the commands that have detailed, been altered.
+Operating instructions, start procedures and error messages are discussed in Chapter 4.
+Appendixes A and B summarize OS/32 AIDS commands and present Appendix C sample dump formats, respectively. provides information regarding code compatible machine (CCM) support.
+Features of the OS/32 AIDS program that have been changed for CCM detailed, along with discussions of the commands that have are been altered.
 Appendix D is a glossary of general terms.